jeregran9905/Social-Media-Frame-Extractor/README.md

 npm install
 ```

-> Requires `ffmpeg` installed on your system.
+> Requires 'ffmpeg' and 'instaloader' installed on your system.

 ⸻

 ## Running
-- Get the **content ID** of the Facebook Reel you wish to download.
-- Login using the following command (this sets up your cookies file):
+- For Facebook Reels, login using the following command to set up your cookies file:

 ```bash
 node manualLogin.js